 Eastern Solutions to Your Coughs & Research

-Chinese herbal medicine has successfully treated the many inundations of cough throughout millennia.
+Chinese herbal medicine has been traditionally used to support respiratory health and ease occasional discomforts associated with coughing for centuries.
 More recently, many clinical studies have been performed to document the successes herbal remedies have on treating various types of coughs.
-Many of these herbal formulas are safe and efficient for children or adults alike.
+Many of these traditional formulas have been used by both children and adults under the guidance of trained practitioners.

-One such study¹ performed by American and Chinese Respiratory specialists worked with a three year old patient diagnosed with chronic asthma to document the various ways to treat this condition.
-The integration of these two disciplines is a helpful way to approach more severe respiratory conditions and we are seeing more and more of this happening within the medical field.
+One such study¹ performed by American and Chinese Respiratory specialists worked with a three-year-old child experiencing chronic respiratory challenges to explore supportive approaches for respiratory wellness in this case.
+The integration of these two disciplines is a helpful way to approach more severe respiratory conditions, and we are seeing more and more of this happening within the medical field.

 Another more extensive study², a random double-blind placebo control study consisting of 82 patients, utilized common Traditional Chinese herbal combinations for coughs.
-Classic herbs such as chuan bei, fang feng, jie geng and gancao were reviewed, with results shown improvements and no adverse effects in areas such as sputum production, cough score and hoarseness and decreasing use of antibiotics.
+Classic herbs such as chuan bei, fang feng, jie geng, and gancao were reviewed, with results showing improvements and no adverse effects in areas such as sputum production, cough score, and hoarseness, and decreasing use of antibiotics.

-Coughing can be very distressing and many people seek help in dealing with this condition.
-Herbal poultices can be used topically and herbal decoctions or herbal pills can be taken internally to help with the underlying issues causing the cough.
-Often herbs are used not to suppress the cough but to strengthen the body defense mechanisms, soothe irritations of the lungs/ throat and make it more resilient.
+Coughing can be very distressing, and many people seek help in dealing with this condition.
+Herbal poultices are sometimes applied topically, while decoctions or herbal pills may be used internally to support the body’s natural recovery processes.
+Often, herbs are used not to suppress the cough but to strengthen the body's defense mechanisms, soothe irritations of the lungs/ throat, and make it more resilient.

 Sources & For Additional Information